voyform/Project-Pangea/README.txt

 1. Make sure you have your pangea API key enabled for URLScan and your credentials file for the Gmail API.

-2. Download the <download file path> from the github repository and extract it in the location of your choosing.
+2. Download the source code folder from the github repository.

 3. In the configuration file, set api_key='<your_api_key>' and credentials_file_path='<path_to_file>'.

-4. Run the application.
+4. Run GUI.py.

 5. You will be presented with a list of email subjects found on your inbox, as well as a URL scan bar.